Updated May 28, 2019

 In 2010, Connecticut State Attorney General Richard Blumenthal became the first state AG to file a HIPAA enforcement action under the HITECH Act.
 A massive data breach had prompted this pioneering legal action.
 Health Net, a health insurance company, had lost an unencrypted hard drive containing the protected health information (PHI) of 250,000 plan members.
 If this wasn’t bad enough, Health Net deliberately delayed notifying victims of the breach for six months, placing patients in even greater danger.

 A provision in the HITECH amendments allows state AGs to pursue HIPAA enforcement actions to protect the best interests of state residents.
 An AG can sue in federal district court to obtain monetary damages on behalf of state residents or to enjoin further violations of HIPAA.
 Damages are a minimum of $100 per violation and can reach a maximum of $25,000 per violation category per year.

 Clearly, the OCR and DOJ take HIPAA compliance seriously.
-These fines and penalties are meant to hold HIPAA-covered organizations accountable for the privacy and security of patients’ private information and deter them from practices that threaten PHI.
+These fines and penalties are meant to hold your organization accountable for the privacy and security of your patients’ information and deter you from practices that threaten PHI.

 Avoid HIPAA Violations, Fines, and Penalties With a Comprehensive HIPAA Program

 But how do you avoid these devastating consequences?
 The short answer: get in compliance with HIPAA!